dacabdi/quiznet-v2/README.md

 ##### GENERAL MESSAGE #####

 Used for general non-specific communication.
-Mainly for the contestant to participate of a contest.
+Since a contest participation has a predetermined flow, this kind of message will be used mainly for the contestant to participate in a contest.

 ```plain-text
 u length\n